Challenges for quantum computation of nonlinear dynamical systems using linear representations: Acknowledgements

 \section{Acknowledgements}

 YTL appreciates useful discussions with Francesco Caravelli.
+Thanks also to David Jennings and Matteo Lostaglio for feedback on an earlier version of this document.
 This work was supported by the Beyond Moore's Law project of the Advanced Simulation and Computing Program at Los Alamos National Laboratory managed by Triad National Security, LLC, for the National Nuclear Security Administration of the U.S. Department of Energy under contract 89233218CNA000001.